 This article will describe how to configure external or secondary monitors (screens) on your desktop or laptop for both OS X (Mac) and Windows (PC).

-- Right-click on your desktop and select Screen Resolution.
+- Right-click on your desktop and select Display Settings.

 - Here, you will see the screens currently recognized by your computer and the configuration they are currently set for

-- If you want to see different things on each screen, set the "Multiple displays" option to "Extend these displays"
+- If you want to see different things on each screen, scroll down and set the "Multiple displays" option to "Extend these displays"

 - You can click the Identify button to determine which screen has been assigned which number (a large white number should appear on each screen)